| Title: | Extract Event Statistics in Hydrologic Time Series |

 goes below the threshold but was originally considered one event it will continue to be considered one event.

-This makes this method distinct from the peaks over threshold algorithm in eventPOT
+This makes this method distinct from the peaks over threshold algorithm in eventPOT.
+The threshold

 here should be thought of as a filter to remove trace amounts that are not part of an event rather than event separation